 - 2 egg whites

-- Boil potatoes in salted water until fork tender, drain.
+- Boil potatoes in salted water until fork tender, then drain.
 Mash potatoes into a large bowl.
 Add butter and milk, mix.
 Season to taste with salt and pepper.
 Potatoes should be fairly stiff so they can hold their shape

 - Heat olive oil in large sauté pan over medium heat.
 Add onions and cook a few minutes until translucent.
 Next, add garlic, continuing to stir until garlic is fragrant, about 1 minute.

 - Add ground beef stirring to break up meat.

 - Add paprika, cumin, cayenne, salt and pepper.
 Cook until beef is brown throughout.
 Add chopped olives and juice.
 Stir and adjust seasoning to taste, adding more if necessary.

 - Mix 1/4 cup all purpose flour and 1 cup bread crumbs in a shallow bowl.